John Mieremet: Gangster

 "Let them get rid of each other.
 Great."
 This was Mieremet's reaction when he heard about the murder of Evert Hingst.
-Just a few days before his own demise, on the evening of Hingst's murder Mieremet gave a telephone interview to crime reporter John van den Heuvel for his new television programme.
+Just a few days before his own demise, on the evening of Hingst's murder, Mieremet gave a telephone interview to crime reporter John van den Heuvel for his new television programme.
 "They all know too much about each other and now they are messing around amongst themselves.
 They don't trust each other anymore, fun huh?".

 "This actually makes me happy.
 I know that I survived Evert.
-That's one thing that's sure.
+That's one thing, that's sure.
 He belonged between the garbage where he was lying on Monday evening."

 The obviously gleeful statements probably relate to the fact that Mieremet accused Hingst of being involved in the nearly-successful assassination attempt on his life in Amsterdam.
-In 2002, while leaving Hingst's office, who at the time was one of his lawyers, Mieremet was targeted by a gunman and was seriously wounded.
+On 26 February 2002, while leaving Hingst's office, who at the time was one of his lawyers, Mieremet was targeted by a gunman and was seriously wounded.
 After his recovery he openly talked about the connections between the real-estate business and the underworld in an interview given to the Dutch newspaper De Telegraaf.
-He named Willem Endstra, who himself was assassinated in 2004, as the 'underworld banker'.
-He suspected Endstra to be one of the instigators of the attempt on his life.
+He named Willem Endstra, who himself was assassinated in 2004, as "the banker to the underworld" and Willem Holleeder as the "guardian of the vault".
+Mieremet accused Endstra of laundering millions for Willem van Boxtel, the president of the Amsterdam Hells Angels chapter.
+He suspected Endstra along with Holleeder to be one of the instigators of the attempt on his life.
+Mieremet stated that he gave Endstra 22 million euros in drug profits for him to launder, which Endstra instead stole.
+Mieremet stated that he threatened Endstra's life and pointed a gun at him, which in turn led to the attempt on his own life.
+In July 2019, Holleeder was found guilty of ordering the assassination attempt.

-Murder
+Assassination

 When he was killed, Mieremet was busy working on a real estate project in Pattaya.
-The tourist resort is growing fast and is therefore highly popular among project developers.
+The tourist resort was growing fast and was therefore highly popular among project developers.
 Mieremet arrived there about one year before his death.
 Officially he lived in the Belgian town of Neerpelt.

 According to local Thai media, Mieremet was shot at 10:00 a.m. in his office in Pattaya, a beach resort in Chonburi Province.
 A Pattaya People journalist stated that the gunman arrived on the back of a moped and walked into Mieremet's office.
 Inside the two spoke, possibly in Dutch.
 At that time the gunman pulled his gun and shot Mieremet in the head.
 The shooter was described as a 'rather large man wearing a helmet'.
 The shooter kept on firing while retreating from the office.
 After the murder he slowly walked outside, stepped on his moped and disappeared.
 The tall height of the murderer has led to a suggestion that the murderer was not Thai.
-Mieremet's bodyguard managed to duck for cover just in time, avoiding being shot at all.
+Mieremet's bodyguard managed to duck for cover just in time, avoiding being shot.

-There is no exact cause for the assassination that is easy to pinpoint.
-One of the many theories is that of a conflict between Dutch and Yugoslav criminals about a shipment of drugs.
-This has supposedly led to a string of liquidations in past years.
-It seems unlikely, however that this one single incident has led to such a long streak of liquidations.
-It is more likely that it has been caused by a series of lesser incidents.